bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

   A to N to B back to A (source: Wikipedia).

-From Figure 4, imagine now that we're on the surface of the earth at point A facing north with our racket, still parallel to the ground, facing forward i.e. our tangent vector.
+From Figure 4, imagine now that we're on the surface of the earth at point A with our racket still parallel to the ground, facing north (i.e. our tangent vector).
 We walk straight all the way up to the north pole at N, then without changing the direction of our racket, we move towards point B from the north pole.
 Again, without changing our racket direction, we walk back to point A.  This time though, our racket is pointing in a different direction?!
-This is an example of a curved surface.
-When we parallel transported the vector, it changed directions.
+This is an example of a curved surface because when we parallel transported the vector, it changed directions.

 We can measure this deviation of parallel transport using the `Riemannian Curvature Tensor <https://en.wikipedia.org/wiki/Riemann_curvature_tensor>`__.
 Starting from a point and moving a vector around a loop, this tensor directly measures the failure of the vector to point in the initial direction.
 For each point on a smooth manifold, it provides a (1, 3)-tensor, which can be represented as a 4-axis multi-dimensional array.
-Another way to look at it is, that for any two vectors on a tangent space, it returns a linear transformation that describes how the parallel transport deviates a vector.
-Note: Since we have different tensor for each point, the curvature is a *local* phenomenon.
+Another way to look at it is that for any two vectors defining a tangent space, it returns a linear transformation that describes how the parallel transport deviates a vector in the tangent space.
+Note: Since we have a different tensor for each point, the curvature is a *local* phenomenon.

 The math for curvature is quite involved because we're not in flat space anymore.
 This means we need to setup a lot of additional structures to deal